Fun Decimal Activities for 4th Grade Students (That Actually Work)

 Students solve decimal problems and color sections based on the answers.

-This is great for practicing:
+Great for practicing:

 • comparing decimals